Vyral/paul-lopez/_posts/2019-02-07-answering-the-3-most-common-questions-i-hear-from-clients.md

 0:50- Is it a good time to buy a home right now?<br>4:32- Is it a good time to sell a home right now?<br>7:08- What geographical areas do my team and I cover in California?

-I hope you found the answers to these common questions helpful. **No matter what your situation is, we’re always happy to help you achieve your real estate goals.** If you have any additional questions for me, don’t hesitate to reach out.
+I hope you found the answers to these common questions helpful. **No matter what your situation is, I'm always happy to help you achieve your real estate goals.** If you have any additional questions for me, don’t hesitate to reach out.
 I would love to hear from you.